 Not So Different: Points out to Hinata that they both hold Hope's Peak in extremely high regard, and that he doesn't feel any "special aura of talent" from Hinata like he does from the others.
 The two are frequently mirrored in official art.

-Ordinary High School Student: In contrast to the other students, since he was only accepted into Hope's Peak as the result of a lottery, rather than because of any sort of extraordinary, practical talent.
+Ordinary High-School Student: In contrast to the other students, since he was only accepted into Hope's Peak as the result of a lottery, rather than because of any sort of extraordinary, practical talent.
 This still puts him above Hinata when you find out that Hinata doesn't have a talent.
-Later averted when it turns out his luck is actually genuine and scarily powerful, while his life has been anything but ordinary thanks to the influence of his luck.
+Later subverted when it turns out his luck is actually genuine and scarily powerful, while his life has been anything but ordinary thanks to the influence of his luck.
+It's arguable whether or not he himself is ordinary underneath it all.

 The Pollyanna: Though he freely acknowledges when things are going badly, he keeps a positive attitude about it, and tries to inspire others to do the same.
 Unfortunately, this tends to creep them out more than it inspires them, especially when he's waxing harmonic about how people dying will just make everyone else's Hope shine even brighter...!